Chimera (genetics): Ethics and legislation

-Ethics

 The US and Western Europe have strict codes of ethics and regulations in place that expressly forbid certain subsets of experimentation using human cells, though there is a vast difference in the regulatory framework.
 Through the creation of human chimeras comes the question: where does society now draw the line of humanity?
 This question poses serious legal and moral issues, along with creating controversy.
-Chimpanzees, for example, are not offered any legal standing, and are put down if they pose a threat to humans.
+Chimpanzees, for example, are not offered any legal standing, and are euthanised if they pose a threat to humans.
 If a chimpanzee is genetically altered to be more similar to a human, it may blur the ethical line between animal and human.
 Legal debate would be the next step in the process to determine whether certain chimeras should be granted legal rights.
 Along with issues regarding the rights of chimeras, individuals have expressed concern about whether or not creating human chimeras diminishes the "dignity" of being human.